 Pro tools remains one of the best suited for multichannel output software offering many treatment options 5.1 as plug-ins developed by many manufacturers (TC electronic, Dolby Laboratories, Minnetonka Audio, Neyrinck, Soundfield, Waves ...)

 Among these tools fit in a fun way in our mixer 5.1, LM5D TC electronic is essential to put an insert in our master 5.1.
 It gives us the history of the loudness (LeqRLB), its instantaneous value and the average value ("center of gravity") over the life of rolling program (no window of 10 seconds measurement method "short term" used by the DP570).
-We also have access to some sort of standard deviation, "consistency", which gives us information on the change in loudness over the duration of the program: we have a very constant loudness or highly variable?
-Ppm level measurement is accurate and complete what is lacking in pro tools, an accurate measurement of levels.
+We also have access to some sort of standard deviation, "Consistency," which gives us information on the change in loudness over the duration of the program: we have a very constant loudness or highly variable?
+Ppm level measurement is accurate and complete what is lacking in pro tools, accurate measurement of levels.
 The LM5D LM5 that differs from these statistics.
-For a measurement of the central channel carrying the dialogues, just cut the other bus from our master 5.1.
-The LM5D was recently presented at the IBC, and has recently become available for download on the manufacturer's website.
+For a measure of the central channel carrying the dialogues, just cut the other bus from our master 5.1.
+The LM5D was recently presented at IBC, and has recently become available for download on the manufacturer's website.

 The documents in this article are from: Dolby Laboratories, Neyrinck, Minnetonka Audio, TC electronic, Digidesign.